amyqnguyen/Mood-Tracker/README.md

 - As a user, I want to enter my mood in the PM.
 - As a user, I want to see my current mood ratings.
 - As a user, I want to get my daily average.
+- As a user, I want to get my overall mood ratings.